Alx Oncology Holdings Inc (ALXO) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Alx Oncology Holdings Inc (ALXO) is $15.25, which is $6.1 above the current market price.
-The public float for ALXO is 22.28M, and currently, short sellers hold a 17.17% ratio of that float.
-The average trading volume of ALXO on November 22, 2023 was 1.23M shares.
+The average price point forecasted by analysts for Alx Oncology Holdings Inc (ALXO) is $15.25, which is $6.4 above the current market price.
+The public float for ALXO is 22.28M, and currently, short sellers hold a 17.17% ratio of that floaft.
+The average trading volume of ALXO on November 27, 2023 was 1.24M shares.

 ALXO’s Market Performance

-The stock of Alx Oncology Holdings Inc (ALXO) has seen a 4.28% increase in the past week, with a 28.80% rise in the past month, and a 103.67% gain in the past quarter.
-The volatility ratio for the week is 8.64%, and the volatility levels for the past 30 days are at 8.70% for ALXO.
-The simple moving average for the past 20 days is 11.62% for ALXO’s stock, with a 42.74% simple moving average for the past 200 days.
+The stock of Alx Oncology Holdings Inc (ALXO) has seen a -0.90% decrease in the past week, with a 30.53% rise in the past month, and a 109.72% gain in the past quarter.
+The volatility ratio for the week is 8.78%, and the volatility levels for the past 30 days are at 8.69% for ALXO.
+The simple moving average for the last 20 days is 6.44% for ALXO stock, with a simple moving average of 38.11% for the last 200 days.

 Analysts’ Opinion of ALXO